The Tomorrow War: Plot

-Muri finally reveals to Dan that in the past, he became disillusioned after failing to secure his research job, which led to his divorce and abandonment of his family, just as James had done to him as a child.
-He then died in a car crash when she was 16.
-Dan and Muri find themselves transported to the Jumplink, which is situated on a fortified oil platform in the middle of the ocean.
-They work on a toxin that targets the female, but the Whitespikes launch an attack on the base.
+Muri later reveals that Dan became disillusioned after losing the research job, which caused her parents' divorce and estrangement from his daughter, just as James did when Dan was a child.
+Dan also learns he died in a car crash when Muri was 16.
+Dan and Muri, along with the captured female, are transported to the Jumplink site on a fortified ocean oil platform.
+They work on a toxin that targets the female, but the arrival of an enormous White Spike swarm quickly overwhelms the base.

-Muri is severely injured and asks Dan to take the toxin to the past, expressing that humanity was never going to survive in this timeline.
-They reconcile, and Dan successfully returns to the past with the toxin to mass-produce it.
-He attempts to deliver it to the military so it can be sent back to the future, but discovers that the Jumplink is offline, having been destroyed by the Whitespikes.
+Muri is severely injured and tells Dan to take the toxin to the past and mass produce it, believing that humanity will not survive in this timeline.
+Before Muri dies, the two reconcile, and Dan is successfully returned to the past with the toxin.
+He attempts to deliver it to the military so it can be returned to the future, but the Jumplink has been destroyed by the aliens.

-After explaining to his wife what happened in the future, they deduce that the Whitespikes did not arrive in 2048, but much earlier.
-Dan and Dorian investigate the Whitespike's claw with Charlie and discover fragments of volcanic ash from a volcano in the Changbai Mountains during the Millennium Eruption.
-They theorize that Whitespikes were already on Earth and global warming caused their release when they thawed and emerged from beneath the polar caps.
-He turns to the military for aid, but they cannot support him without proof.
-He asks his father to transport an eight-man team.
-Dan leads a mission to Severnaya Zemlya in northern Russia to test his theory, and finds an alien ship in an ice sheet.
+After Dan tells Emmy about the future, they suspect that the White Spikes may have arrived much earlier than 2048.
+This is supported by finding volcanic ash traces from the Changbai Mountains and the 946 AD Millennium Eruption using a claw that Dan brought back.
+They conclude that the aliens were already on Earth, trapped under the polar ice cap.
+When global warming melted the ice in the future, it released them.
+The military are unable to support Dan without proof, so he asks James to use his para-military connections to transport an eight-man team to Severnaya Zemlya, in northern Russia, to search for evidence.
+There, they find an alien spaceship that crashed into an ice sheet centuries ago.

-Once inside, they realize that the alien ship is not actually a Whitespike ship, and that the Whitespikes were cargo for the deceased alien crew.
-They inject the toxin into the dormant Whitespikes, killing those injected, but it awakens the remaining Whitespikes.
-Dorian and Hart decide to sacrifice themselves by manually detonating the alien ship once they realize it is the only method of containment, but the female manages to escape.
-Dan and his father track down the female and manage to kill her, preventing the future war from occurring.
-Dan reunites with his daughter and introduces her to her grandfather.
+Once inside, they realize that the White Spikes are actually bio-weapons created by another alien species.
+The alien crew was killed in the crash, but the White Spikes have survived in suspended animation.
+The team inject the toxin into the dormant creatures, instantly killing them, but the remaining ones awaken.
+Team members Dorian and Hart sacrifice themselves by manually detonating the alien ship and eliminating the remaining males.
+A female escapes, but Dan and James track it down and kill it, preventing the future war from occurring.
+Returning home, Dan introduces a young Muri to James.